Pradžia

 1. Research and choose a wallet

-Research different types of wallets and consider factors such as wallet security, compatibility, user experience, and community trust.
+Research different types of wallets and consider factors such as wallet security, compatibility, user experience, custody, and community trust.
 Look for reputable wallet providers and read reviews to make an informed decision.

 Once you've chosen a wallet, visit the wallet provider's official website.
 Make sure you’re on a legitimate website by verifying the URL.
 This is important because there are fraudulent websites that look almost identical to the legitimate ones.
-If you decide to go with a crypto hardware wallet, you should also ensure that the wallet is sealed when it arrives and the packaging hasn’t been tampered with.

 2. Install the wallet